-Asset retirement obligations - The Authority records AROs where there is a legally enforceable liability associated with the retirement of tangible capital assets.
+Asset retirement obligations (AROs) - The Authority records AROs where there is a legally enforceable liability associated with the retirement of tangible capital assets.
 An ARO is measured based on the best estimate of the current value of outlays expected to be incurred.
 The current value is adjusted annually for the effects of general inflation or deflation.
 All relevant factors are evaluated at least annually to determine whether there is a significant change in the estimated outlays and whether to remeasure the ARO.
 The deferred outflows of resources are reduced and recognized as outflows of resources in a systematic and rational matter over the estimated useful life of the tangible capital asset.

-Due from (to) Turlock Irrigation District - Receivables from and payables to TID are a result of timing differences incurred through the operations of the Project, which will net to \$0 at the termination of the PPA.
-Amounts due from (to) TID relating to these transactions amounted to \$14,553 and \$16,074 as of December 31, 2023 and 2022, respectively.
+Due from (to) TID - Receivables from and payables to TID are a result of timing differences incurred through the operations of the Project, which will net to \$0 at the termination of the PPA.
+Amounts due from TID relating to these transactions amounted to \$15,091 and \$14,553 as of December 31, 2024 and 2023, respectively.

-Subsequent events - Subsequent events have been assessed through April 29, 2024.
+Subsequent events - Subsequent events have been assessed through April 15, 2025.

-Recent accounting pronouncements - In June 2022, GASB issued Statement No. 100, "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62" (GASB 100), to enhance accounting and financial reporting requirements for accounting changes and error corrections.
+Recent accounting pronouncements - In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections-an Amendment of GASB Statement No. 62 (GASB 100), to enhance accounting and financial reporting requirements for accounting changes and error corrections.
 The statement defines accounting changes and sets forth requirements for reporting changes and error corrections in the financial statements.
 In addition, the statement contains requirements for disclosure in notes to financial statements of information about accounting changes and error corrections.
 Furthermore, for periods that are earlier than those included in the financial statements, information presented in required supplementary information and supplementary information should be restated for error corrections, but not for changes in accounting principles.
-This statement is effective for the Authority in 2024.
+The Authority's adoption of GASB 100 during the year ended December 31, 2024, did not have an impact on the Authority's financial reporting.